NIVANorge/Ferrybox-code-challenge/README.md

 ferrybox system.
 Sensor_group ferrybox/inlet refers to a set of sensors installed at inlet.
 CTD is used to measure the conductivity (closely related to salinity), temperature, and pressure (i.e. depth which is closely related to pressure) of seawater.

 ## Code challenge

 Sensors can sometimes read out wrong values, especially sensors sitting in water.
-The example data provided is not quality controlled.
+The example data in the [data](./data) directory is not quality controlled.
 Before the interview, we'd like you to prepare a solution to the tasks below.

-Perform quality control on the following measurements:
+* Create a code solution that can detect and flag anomalies in the [example data](./data) for these measurements:
   - FA/ferrybox/INLET/TEMPERATURE
   - FA/ferrybox/CTD/TEMPERATURE

-Create a code solution that can detect and flag any anomalies that may have caused wrong measurements.
-You can use the example data in [data](./data) directory.
+* Write tests covering the checks your code solution performs
+* Create a runnable Dockerfile for your code solution

+Preferably write the code in python, but if you decide to use a different language prepare a short explaination of your choice.

 ## Delivery

-Code solution as a private github repository.
-Please share the repository with @haakondr and @zofiarudjord at github.
+Deliver your solution as a private github repository, that you share with @knl88 and @mek94.
 If you face any difficulties or don't want to use github, you can send the solution via email.

- The code can be written in a language of your choice.
-During the interview we would like you to present the code.
+During the interview we would like you to present the solution.
 The code challenge is mainly used as a basis for conversation. **We don't expect a perfect solution**.

 ## Contact

-Please don't hesitate to reach out to [hakon.rokenes@niva.no](mailto:hakon.rokenes@niva.no) if you have any questions.
+Please don't hesitate to reach out to [kim.leirvik@niva.no](mailto:kim.leirvik@niva.no) if you have any questions.